-The City has two divisions in the Utility Department responsible for managing stormwater.
+The City has two divisions responsible for managing stormwater.
 Stormwater – Maintenance of Lines division maintains inlets, pipes, and drains to provide adequate levels of drainage and flood protection.
 The Stormwater – Pollution Prevention Team manages activities associated with the City’s Municipal Separate Storm Sewer (MS4) permit to minimize pollution from entering stormwater.

 To report flooding issues or illegal discharge and dumping into the stormwater system please call the City’s Call Center at (361) 826- CITY (2489).